sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Wood Elf

-﻿*Passive* - Roots of Valen - While outdoors, Restore 1 point of Health, Fatigue, and Magicka per second, and gain Resist Disease 75%. <br/>
+﻿*Passive* - Roots of Valen - While outdoors, Restore 1 point of Fatigue per second, Fortify Speed 15 points, and gain Resist Disease 75%. <br/>
 ﻿*Power* - Beast Tongue - Command a Creature to fight under your control for 360 seconds.

 - ﻿Hestra - Beast Tongue now lasts 600s, gives 50% Magic Resistance to the creature for the duration, and 25% Magic Resistance to you for 120s.